FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/filecoin-foundation-wave-9-dev-grant-proposals-due-friday-july-30.md

 Dev Grants are a way to reward those who are adding value to the Filecoin ecosystem, encourage new builders to get involved and seed new products and businesses that increase the utility of Filecoin.

 Filecoin Dev Grants are now awarded on a monthly basis. **Wave 9 proposals are due Friday, July 30, by 11:59 PM PDT for priority consideration.
-Submit your proposal** **[here](https://github.com/filecoin-project/devgrants).**
+Submit your proposal** **[through the Filecoin Dev Grants GitHub repository](https://github.com/filecoin-project/devgrants).**

 Here’s a summary of the ten projects that received funding in July as part of the Wave 8 Dev Grant cycle: